swaptacular/swpt_accounts/protocol.rst

 4. Creditors can transfer money from their account to other creditors' accounts.
 Transfers are possible only between account in the same currency (that is: same debtor).
 The execution of the transfer follows the "two phase commit" paradigm.
-First the transfer should be *prepared*, and then *finalized* (committed or dismissed).
+First the transfer is *prepared*, and then *finalized* (committed or dismissed).
 A successfully prepared transfer, gives a very high probability for the success of the eventual subsequent *commit*.
 This paradigm allows many transfers to be committed atomically.
+Enabling circular exchanges between currencies is an important goal of this protocol.

 5. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's